-Here is a quick post to explain how the upcoming C# 13 params collections feature will free your code from many allocations.
+Here is a quick post to explain how the upcoming C# 13 params collections feature frees your code from many allocations.

 C# params prior C# 13